KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

    </html>
    ```

-1. Copy and paste the following CSS code into your _styles.css_ file.
+1. Likewise, replace the contents of your _styles.css_ page with the following CSS code.
 You'll find this file in the _css_ folder in your file tree.

    {% codeblock copy %}styles.css{% codeblock %}